-- 2.3.5.1 Best Value Invitation to Bid (ITB) The best value competitive sealed bid method uses the ITB solicitation document.
-The ITB is generally used when the requirements for the goods/services are clearly defined, negotiations are not necessary, and price is the primary evaluation criterion for selection. - 2.3.5.2 Request for Qualifications (RFQ) An RFQ is generally used to procure professional services.
+2.3.5.1 Best Value Invitation for Bids (IFB) - The best value competitive sealed bid method uses the IFB solicitation document.
+The IFB is generally used when the requirements for the goods/services are clearly defined, negotiations are not necessary, and price is the primary evaluation criterion (for example > 50 percent) for selection.